 Merlin was always very good in its early years for giving us more nuanced villains.
 Uther, The Great Dragon, Morgana and even Nimueh’ s motives were well developed.
 None of them were just simply evil.
 They were all capable of both great and evil things.
 Uther on the one hand did persecute innocent people, but on the other he had also saved his entire kingdom from the genuinely evil sorcerers that had plagued the land for many years before.
 He also was shown to be willing to sacrifice his life to save both Morgana and Arthur many times throughout the first series as well.

 The Dragon meanwhile is in some ways selfish and vindictive, yet he does genuinely care for Merlin and even later saves his life.

 Morgana similarly though shown to be willing to kill Uther, the man who raised her, only does so to protect innocent people.
 Her actions are perfectly understandable.
 How many more people are to suffer as Gwen did?
 Even then however she is shown to be conflicted throughout it, and ultimately cannot bring herself to actually murder him when she sees the depth he cares for her.

 All three of these characters offered up more than just cardboard cutout villains for Merlin to interact with.
-They were all much more 3 dimensional and really I think helped Merlin as series stand out.
-It was not just a simple case of black and white, good versus evil.
+Merlin as series I feel stood out from many of its contemporaries, as it was was never just a simple case of black and white, good versus evil.
 Overall it was a very morally grey show.

 After all Morgana is figuratively and literally stabbing the man who took her in and raised her in the back.
 One cannot help but pity Uther in spite of everything he has done as he declares how much Morgana and her friendship means to him, all the while she is literally plotting his death.